desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 # Acknowledgements

-Thanks to Brian Dickson, John R. Levine, and Ondřej Caletka for reviewing draft proposals and offering comments and suggestions.
+Thanks to Brian Dickson, Ondřej Caletka, John R. Levine, Christian Elmerot, and Oli Schacher for reviewing draft proposals and offering comments and suggestions.

 Thanks also to Steve Crocker, Hugo Salgado, and Ulrich Wisser for early-stage brainstorming.

 {backmatter}